Proctal Prolapse

 Injections of’ sclerosing agents such as 5% phenol in almond oil in the hollow of the sacrum have helped many patients with procidentia.
 These injections, however, should only be done by a person experienced in this procedure.

 In adults with procidentia who are good-risk patients, abdominal surgery is usually indicated.
 There are several surgical approaches.
 A relatively simple operation fixes the rectum in the hollow of’ the sacrum.
 Another method is resection and low anastomosis of the sigmoid to the rectum.
 In patients unable to withstand an abdominal operation, amputation and anastomosis can be performed by a perineal approach or a relatively tight purse-string non-absorbable suture to the anus.
-This suture, usually best generic levitra overnight wire, can be placed deep to the subcutaneous tissue at the anorectal area.
+This suture, usually tadalafil wire, can be placed deep to the subcutaneous tissue at the anorectal area.
 Local anesthesia is used.

 top